 WHERE clause predicates to be applied against the compressed formats.
 Depending on the type of compression applied, Oracle Database can scan data in its compressed format without decompressing it first.
 Therefore, the volume of data that the database must scan in the IM column store is less than the corresponding volume in the database buffer cache.

 Each CPU core scans local in-memory columns.
 To process data as an array (set), the scans use SIMD vector instructions.
-For example, query can read a set of values in a single CPU instruction rather than read the values one by one.
+For example, a query can read a set of values in a single CPU instruction rather than read the values one by one.
 Vector scans by a CPU core are orders of magnitude faster than row scans.

 For example, suppose a user executes the following ad hoc query: